Model Predictive Path Integral PID Control for Learning-Based Path Following: Results

-Figure~\ref{fig:traj} depicts the planar trajectories generated under fixed-gain PID control, conventional MPPI, and the proposed method (MPPI--PID) in the baseline setting ($I=2048$).
+In this section, we initially explain the baseline results with $I=2048$ and then the results with a substantially reduced number of samples $I=16$, with all other parameters unchanged.
+Figure~\ref{fig:traj} depicts the planar trajectories generated under the fixed-gain PID control, conventional MPPI, and proposed method (MPPI--PID) in the baseline setting ($I=2048$).

-The dashed line represents the reference path, while the solid lines denote the tracking trajectories obtained by each method.
-Although conventional MPPI and the proposed method (MPPI--PID) exhibit roughly comparable tracking performance relative to the reference path, fixed-gain PID control demonstrates a larger deviation from the reference path in the latter part.
+In this figure, the dashed line represents the reference path, whereas the solid lines denote the tracking trajectories obtained by each method.
+Although conventional MPPI and the proposed method exhibit approximately comparable tracking performance relative to the reference path, the fixed-gain PID control demonstrates a larger deviation from the reference path in the latter part.

-Next, Fig.~\ref{fig:state_input} presents the time series of states and control inputs obtained under fixed-gain PID control, conventional MPPI, and the proposed method (MPPI--PID) in the baseline setting ($I=2048$), and the path-following error and the one-step change in the control input.
+Next, Figure~\ref{fig:state_input} presents the time-series of the states, control inputs, path-following errors, and one-step control-input increments obtained under the fixed-gain PID control, conventional MPPI, and MPPI--PID in the baseline setting ($I=2048$).